Skip to main content

 Redefine Your Career

-Working in Appalachia
+Teaching in Appalachia

-As a corps member, you will be required to complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
+As a corps member, you must complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
 Learn more about earning your teaching license and getting hired at a school.

-Salary and Benefits
+Salary

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.